The Stevens Investment

 These costs that extend beyond tuition will not be covered by The Stevens Investment and represent the typical expenses a student can expect to incur at any college or university.

-If a student’s CSS Profile and FAFSA do not accurately reflect their current financial situation, can they still be considered for The Stevens Investment after they have been accepted and financial aid offers have been released?
+If an accepted student’s CSS Profile and FAFSA does not accurately reflect their current financial situation, can they still be considered for The Stevens Investment after they received their admissions and financial aid offers?

 Other Aid and Scholarships